-A warming winter pot for wildlife using cornus alba and cotoneaster
+A warming winter pot for wildlife using Cornus alba and cotoneaster

-A warming winter pot for wildlife using cornus alba and cotoneaster
+A warming winter pot for wildlife using Cornus alba and cotoneaster

 Designer Jo Thompson offers a stylish display to see you through the colder months.
 Photographs Jason Ingram